Isa2008/imageboard/README.md

 ![Alt Text](board.gif)

 The project was made in one week during my training at SPICED Academy Berlin.
+They provided me with a package.json.

 ## Uploading image